BPI East is next week! Hope to see you there – don’t miss these great talks and activities!

 Celebration of Science Networking Reception – Exhibit Hall 5:15

 Kick off your conference experience at the Opening NightParty to celebrate the launch of Biotech Week Boston!
 Explore our “Celebration of Science” theme with a taste of molecular gastronomy from Boston’s celebrity chefs.
 Participate in several interactive activities and/or relax in one of the themed lounge areas.
 Enjoy a fun evening with food, drinks and entertainment.
-Hosted by:

 Wednesday

-Battle of the Biotech Bands – 6:30 A community-driven, networking event with fundraising efforts supporting the charitable foundation affiliated with each biotech band.
-Already in its fourth year, the Battle of the Biotech Bands is a unique and fun experience now open to both BPI and BWB attendees. *Limited number of spaces available.
-Please reserve your space when you register.
+A community-driven, networking event with fundraising efforts supporting the charitable foundation affiliated with each biotech band.
+Already in its fourth year, the Battle of the Biotech Bands is a unique and fun experience now open to both BPI and BWB attendees.

 Cell Culture Dish and Downstream Column Sponsor Activities: